ryanb/dotfiles/README.md

 This is what I use to set up a Mac for myself.
-It gets me 80% of the way there, including:
+It gets me 80% of the way there,
+including:

 * Installing most of the apps I use
 * Setting up my dev environment

 I'm sure you want different things on your system, but feel free to copy this approach.

 ## Philosophy

+### Idempotence

 Setup scripts only work if you maintain them.
 The only way to maintain them is to use them frequently.

-To that end, these scripts are:

-* idempotent
-* divided into steps that can be run individually

-That makes it very easy to modify and re-run a step on a sytem that's already set up.
+Installation is divided into steps.
+The steps are all idempotent, so editing and re-running them works.

+### Simplicity

+Simpler is better.
+I like to be as close to a stock system as possible.
+Anything I'm not using gets removed.

+## Usage

-## Installation
+### Installation

 On a new system: